Updated on January 26, 2022

 - Misaligned team strategy (e.g. sales and marketing)

-- High number of unopened emails
+- A high number of unopened emails

 - Low click-through rate